Having surgery is never fun. But knowing what to expect and doing some preparation in advance can really help reduce the stress of it all.

-Listen to Ben describe the day of his surgery:
+Listen to Ben and Adam describe the day of their surgery:

 Tell your doctors about any and all medicines, drugs, supplements or health products you take.
 It’s important for them to know what’s inside your body before surgery, so they can make sure it’s safe to perform the procedure.